LarsBesselmann/LibertyGettingStarted-Lab/README.md

         * Extract Liberty package from command line and implement Liberty dynamic updates
         * Develop portable Liberty configuration snippets using includes, variables and much more.
     * Tools:
-        * Visual Studio Code with Liberty Tools plugin as editor with configuration assistance
+        * Visual Studio Code with Liberty Tools Plugin as editor with configuration assistance

 * As Liberty administrator:
     * Tasks: